-In 2015 (cycle 21), we are offering funding for the following award types:
+In our 2016-2017 (cycle 23) call for applications, we are offering funding for the following award types:

 - Innovative Developmental and Exploratory Award (IDEA): for promising high-risk/high-reward projects.
 Up to $150,000 direct costs for up to 18 months.

 - Translational Research: for projects that overcome barriers and put prior research knowledge to practical use in the patient or community setting.
 Up to $750,000 direct costs for up to 3 years.

 - Conference Award supports a conference, symposium, retreat, or other meeting to stimulate new ideas and collaborations.
 Up to $25,000.

 - Community Research Collaboration (CRC) awards: for community based participatory research projects that include a collaborative partnership between a Community co-PI and an Academic co-PI in all phases of research.
 Up to $150,000 direct costs for 18 months (CRC Pilot), and up to $600,000 direct costs for 3 years (CRC Full).

 Preparing to apply: